spring-projects/spring-petclinic/readme.md

 ./mvnw spring-boot:run
 ```

-> NOTE: Windows users should set `git config core.autocrlf true` to avoid format assertions failing the build (use `--global` to set that flag globally).

 > NOTE: If you prefer to use Gradle, you can build the app using `./gradlew build` and look for the jar file in `build/libs`.

 ## Building a Container